2018 Tournament Rules

 4. The team with the highest score will be declared the winner.
 If there is a tie, then those teams that are tied will play another round until a winner is determined.
 In successive, tie-breaker rounds only 3 tosses will be allowed.

-The parent or legal guardian of every rostered player will need to complete and sign the Parental Waiver and Release of Liability form located on the Online Team Check-In page on this website.
+The parent or legal guardian of every rostered player will need to complete and sign the Parental Waiver and Release of Liability form located on the team portal page on this website.
 Once this form has been completed and signed by ALL the parents of rostered players, it needs to be uploaded.

 Parking is FREE and available at designated areas.
 Be prepared to arrive early should you need to walk from parking lot to baseball field.
 Limited shuttle service will be available, but we cannot guarantee that the shuttle will be available for your party when you arrive at the park.
 We are not responsible for any damaged vehicles, theft or loss of property.